aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworksheet/_index.md

 ```

 Represents worksheet tab color.

+**Remarks**

 This feature is only supported in ExcelXP(Excel2002) and above version.
 If you save file as Excel97 or Excel2000 format, it will be omitted.

 **Returns:**
 [Color](../../com.aspose.gridweb/color)